National Immigrant Justice Center

 NIJC has garnered a national reputation for providing quality legal services and advocacy for low-income immigrants, refugees, and asylum seekers.
 NIJC’s trainings, publications, and technical assistance reach a diverse constituency of pro bono lawyers, nonprofit community groups, policymakers, and government officials.
 NIJC’s office is located in downtown Chicago.

-NIJC seeks interns for the fall term and/or academic year for each of the following programs:
+NIJC seeks interns for the spring and/or summer for each of the following programs:

 - The Jeanne and Joseph Sullivan Project for Protection of Asylum Seekers facilitates pro bono representation for asylum seekers fleeing persecution in their homelands and advocates for the protection of human rights.
 This project also provides legal services for individuals seeking protection from gender-based persecution, both in the United States and in their home countries.
 (French and Spanish speakers encouraged to apply.)